Job Openings

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-• Ability to work with dangerous equipment, including knives, slicers and ovens.
+• Ability to safely operate kitchen equipment, appliances, and tools – including knives, slicers, and ovens

 Location